-The Rapptr framework for aggregating positions across multiple accounts has roots in two elements which are specified at an individual rule basis: an aggregation structure and an aggregation level.
+The Rapptr framework for aggregating positions across multiple portfolios/accounts has roots in two elements which are specified at an individual rule basis: an aggregation structure and an aggregation level.
 This means that a rule's Value Expressions are summed up differently depending on the aggregation structure and level required by the rule.
 This article describes these two attributes and how Rapptr uses them.

 The first attribute in the hot seat is the aggregation structure.
 The basic Rapptr framework works with three different aggregation structures: